 Highly reproducible TCR profiling using RNA from rhesus macaque PBMC

 Non-human primates (NHP) such as the rhesus macaque (Macaca mulatta) have long been key translational models in biomedical research because of their genetic and physiological similarity to humans.
-Studies using rhesus macaques have contributed significantly to our understanding of T-cell responses to vaccines, cancer, and infectious diseases.
+Studies using rhesus macaques have contributed significantly to our understanding of T-cell responses to vaccines, cancer, and infectious diseases including HIV.
 More recently, these NHP have emerged at the forefront of COVID-19 vaccine research.

 Increasingly complex information can now be gleaned from immune system processes.
 High-throughput TCR sequencing (TCR-seq) profiles T-cell responses in exquisite detail.
 A comprehensive understanding of immune responses in such a closely related organism as the rhesus macaque would be a significant advance in science.